jwunderl/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap2.md

-# Activity: Sprite Overlap & Events 2
+# Activity: Sprite Overlap & Events - Part 2
-(Part 2)

 We use SpriteKind to give a label to Sprites so we can define how a "kind of sprite" will act when overlapping with another "kind of sprite."
-In the activity, all "Cloud" SpriteKind's respond with the same act the same when overlapped with  "Helicopter" SpriteKind.
+In the activity, all "Cloud" SpriteKind's respond with the same action when overlapped with a `Helicopter` SpriteKind.

-Making several clouds with the same SpriteKind of "Cloud," we have them all interact with the Helicopter overlap in the same way.
+By making several cloud shaped sprites with the same SpriteKind of `Cloud`, we write code to so all SpriteKind `Cloud` interact in the same way with a SpriteKind `Helicopter` overlap event.

 In this activity the student will continue to work with:
-* on overlap event with a SpriteKind (e.g. - Cloud) applied to several identical sprites
+* on overlap event with a SpriteKind (e.g. - `Cloud`) applied to several identical sprites
 * define multiple SpriteKind overlap events and actions
 * spawn a SpriteKind
 * ``||sprites:on created||`` event setting image and position when specific SpriteKind is spawned